airi-14x/Concordia-Master-Guide/contentFile.md

 -   Get your [student ID](https://www.concordia.ca/students/birks/student-id.html).
 You need your admission letter to get your card.
 Head over there 1 to 3 weeks before the semester starts.
 1st place in super crowded location during the start of semester.

 -   Get your reduced OPUS fare.
 You can get this online: MyConcordia > Student Services > Online OPUS card request.
 But, you have to be full-time for that semester and have your student ID photo taken so, get your student ID first.
-Another place with an awfully long line.
+This is another place with an awfully long line.

--   ENCS student account?
+-   Get your ENCS student account.
 You need this to login to the school's computer and to submit your assignments online.
-Head over to the [Student Center](https://www.concordia.ca/it/services/encs-user-account.html)
+Head over to the [Student Centre](https://www.concordia.ca/it/services/encs-user-account.html)

 -   If you want to use your calculator for midterm/finals, you need to get a ENCS approved sticker.
 Check if your calculator is on this [list](https://www.concordia.ca/ginacody/aits/calculators.html) and get that approval sticker.